-Lauren is a Youth Services Specialist here at the Ann Arbor Center for Independent Living.
-She works to foster youth autonomy and assist them in building confidence and independence as a foundation for personal and professional growth.
-She believes that success should be defined by each individual and looks forward to supporting that process for community members.
+Lauren works to foster youth autonomy and assist them in building confidence and independence as a foundation for personal and professional growth.
+She believes that success should be defined by each individual and enjoys supporting that process for community members.

-She most recently worked in the Ann Arbor Public Schools where she assisted students at various grade levels for the past ten years.
+She most recently worked in the Ann Arbor Public Schools where she assisted students at various grade levels for ten years.
 She is a graduate of Eastern Michigan University and holds a Bachelor of Science degree in Special Education as well as a Master of Arts in Counseling.
 She completed her master’s degree in December of 2017 after a two-semester internship at The Women’s Center of Southeastern Michigan where she worked with clients in a therapeutic capacity.
 Lauren continues to work toward full licensure through ongoing with clients.

 Cheranissa Roach, MS – Employment Program Specialist

 As a Business Consultant for the Center’s MicroEnterprise Works program, Cheranissa works closely with individuals to help them at all stages of launching a small business.
 In this role, Cheranissa brings savvy business know-how and a compassion and interest in helping people achieve their dreams.

 Cheranissa earned her Master of Science Administration degree with specialization in Public Administration from Central Michigan University.
 Her knowledge of business and professionalism is supported by working with corporations, non-profits and faith-based organizations for over 15 years.
 She has over 10 years in Human Relations and Customer Service and over 5 years in Operations management with the State Government.
 She has also participated in Leadership Teams and Training and Development of staff.